praveenVnktsh/ViolaJones-EigenFace/README.md

 In the above image there are some rectangular features that can be seen.
 We take such regions (the entire rectangle), and the compute the sum of the pixels of the sub-regions within the rectangle.
 Now, we take a difference between these particular rectangles.

 Now, computing these features in a huge image that has only a small portion marked as the face will be extremely intensive in terms of computational resources.
 Hence, the authors proposed the intermediate stage of an integral image.
-The integral image is computed from a normal image where the following transformation takes place:

-$$
-A(x, y)=\sum_{x^{\prime} \leq x \atop y^{\prime} \leq y} a\left(x^{\prime}, y^{\prime}\right)
-$$

-Where $A$ refers to the integral image, and $a$ refers to the original image.
-Using this concept, finding the sum of the pixels in a $m \times n$ area reduces from $m\times n$ calculations to simply 4 additions!
+Where  A  refers to the integral image, and  a  refers to the original image.
+Using this concept, finding the sum of the pixels in a  m \times n  area reduces from  m\times n  calculations to simply 4 additions!
 We would just need to take the corners of the region of interest and then compute the integral image.

 One such example of an integral image from the yale face database is given by: